DISARMFoundation/DISARMframeworks/generated_pages/detections_index.md

 <tr>
 <td><a href="detections/F00075.md">F00075</a></td>
 <td>leverage open-source information</td>
-<td>significant amounts of quality open-source information are now available and should be leveraged to build products and analysis prior to problem prioritization in the areas of observation, attribution, and intent.
-Successfully distinguishing the gray zone campaign signal through the global noise requires action through the entirety of the national security community.
+<td>significant amounts of quality open-source information are now available and should be leveraged to build products and analysis prior to problem prioritisation in the areas of observation, attribution, and intent.
+Successfully distinguishing the grey zone campaign signal through the global noise requires action through the entirety of the national security community.
 Policy, process, and tools must all adapt and evolve to detect, discern, and act upon a new type of signal</td>
 <td></td>
 <td></td>
 <td>D01</td>